-Situated at the base of Mt Barnaby, in West Marin, Farm Alley is a five acre property with a 50 year old walnut orchard and a stunning light-filled art studio.
+Situated at the base of Mt Barnaby, in West Marin, Farm Alley is a five acre property with a 50 year old walnut orchard, a stunning light-filled art studio, and a seasonal flower farm.
 From the natural elements of the land to our hand-built gardens and structures, Farm Alley offers a variety of spaces that we’ve naturally curated and designed to inspire creativity.
-Whether you’re sitting under the shade of a walnut tree, constructing an art piece in the studio, or eating a snack in the glass house, we hope you feel like a part of the land when you’re here.
+Whether you’re sitting under the shade of a walnut tree, binding handmade paper to make a book in the art studio, or eating a snack in the glass house, we hope you feel like a part of the land when you’re here.

 Camps and Workshops

 Farm Alley offers a variety of camps each year that are inspiring, educational, and fun.
-We encourage and teach campers how to use natural materials.
+We encourage and teach campers how to use natural materials with a focus on handmade paper.
 We engage with and appreciate the environment and we lead structured art projects on textiles, paper making, and natural dyes.
 We allow kids to discover their own resourcefulness and in doing so, learn more about themselves.
 We foster a cooperative group dynamic while also honoring the individual learning styles of each child.

 In addition to our summer camp program, we also offer various workshops and private events throughout the year.
 If you’re interested in hosting something on our land, please reach out.
 We would love to coordinate with you.